 What Are the Qualified Charitable Distribution Rules for 2018?

 The new qualified charitable distribution (QCD) rules for 2018 can and should play an influential role in how you withdraw funds from your retirement accounts.
 As an example, when you reach the age of 70 ½, you will need to withdraw a required minimum distribution from all of your qualified accounts (the specific amount will be calculated using your age and total account value).

 The IRS determines the amount of money that you are required to withdrawal from your qualified accounts, therefore guaranteeing that you will be paying taxes on that previously untaxed money.
-However, if you are able to leverage the qualified charitable distribution rules, you can avoid paying taxes on those funds, up to $100,000 a year.
+However, if you are able to leverage the qualified charitable distribution rules, you can avoid paying taxes on IRA distributions of up to $100,000 a year.
 This is one of many IRA solutions available to retirement investors; depending on your situation and charitable appetite, it could be a great strategy for you.
 For instance, if your RMD falls under the $100,000 mark every year, you have the option to nullify any future taxes on that account.

 The two major benefits in that scenario are that you are helping to sustain the charity of your choice while minimizing or negating taxes on your qualified accounts—a great strategy that many advisors aren’t talking about.
 However, if your required minimum distribution is above the $100,000 mark, with the help of a knowledgeable advisor, you can still utilize this opportunity for the first $100,000 and develop a strategy for the remainder.